 Level 4 Level 5 Level 6 Level 6 Honours Degree C1 Identify and retrieve up-to-date information, using text and electronic sources.
 Read and discuss materials which are written in subject specific technical language.
 Present complex arguments in a way which are comprehensible to a range of audiences.
 Prepare and develop legal arguments and use evidence to support an argument in a formal written document C2 Present information in a structured and cogent manner.
 Identify the essence of a problem and provide a defensible analysis and solution.
 Apply and revise knowledge with reference to particular contexts and priorities.
-Plan, undertake and present an independent dissertation.
+Plan, undertake and present an independent dissertation. СЗ Use the English (Or Welsh) language and subject specific Prepare written documents, on-line communication and effective oral

-Level 4 Level 5 Level 6 Level 6 Honours Degree C3 Use the English (Or Welsh) language and subject specific terminology with care and accuracy.
-Prepare written documents, on-line communication and effective oral presentations.
+Level 4 Level 5 Level 6 Level 6 Honours Degree terminology with care and presentations. accuracy.
 C4 Address obstacles to role performance as a student and identify/negotiate solutions to ensure targets are met.
 Make a personal and reasoned judgement based on an informed understanding of standard arguments in a subject specific area